equinor/radix-web-console/README.md

 container, and runs the `npm start` script, which watches for changes and serves the app on port 3000.
 The debugger also runs on port 9222.

-You can stop the server with Ctrl+C, but also run `docker-compose down` to cleanup the Docker state.
+Stop the server with Ctrl+C, but also run `docker-compose down` to cleanup the Docker state.

 **Important**: the `node_modules` directory is not mapped to the host.
 NPM